wkoszek/me/source/blog/2015-09-28-do-you-have-a-favorite-shell-trick.md

 ---
-title:	'Do you have a favorite shell trick?'
+title:	'Do You Have a Favorite Shell Trick?'
 tags:	article
 read:	2015-09-28
 published: true